Particular/Workshop/exercises/04-integration/README.md

 ### Step 4

-In the `Divergent.ITOps` project, add a class under Handlers called `ShipWithFedexCommandHandler`.
+In the `Divergent.ITOps` project, create a folder `Handlers` and add a class called `ShipWithFedexCommandHandler`.
 It should contain a message handler for `ShipWithFedexCommand` that calls a fake FedEx Web Service.
 Hard-code the customer information for now.

 ```c#
 public class ShipWithFedexCommandHandler : IHandleMessages<ShipWithFedexCommand>